Jump to content

 Everything posted by SWScouter

 1. Hi, I'm wondering how the troop your involved with makes use of the JASM POR?
 Currently, the troop I'm involved with has an SA assigned as a "Patrol Mentor" to each patrol.
 The troop also has several older scouts that mostly just hang out at the meetings.
 I'd like to see these scouts be given some sort of responsibility to keep their interest and utilize their experience.
 I'm thinking that perhaps they should be assigned as JASMs and assigned as the patrol mentors instead of the SAs.
 Then an SA can be assigned to work with the JASMs.
-I'd love to hear your thoughts and experience
+I'd love to hear your thoughts and experiences with this.
+Thanks, SWScouter

 2. This isn't about scouting, but is on the same lines as the above.
 Way back in the day, I was heavily into bicycle road racing.
 Well, we called ourselves cyclists, not bikers.
 Bikers ride harleys.
 Anyway, this cyclist/biker discussion was occuring with some gals when one asked me, "How long have you been a racist?"
 Huh!
 Complete silence until she realized what she said and correctly asked how long I'd been racing bicycles.
 SWScouter